pip-services/pip-services-docs/content/en/dart/commons/convert/recursive_map_converter.md

 - **returns**: dynamic - map object or empty map when the conversion is not supported.

 #### toMapWithDefault
-Converts a value into a map object or returns default when the conversion is not possible.
+Converts a value into a map object or returns a default value when the conversion is not possible.

 > `static` dynamic toMapWithDefault(value, Map\<String, dynamic\> defaultValue)